veeva/vsdk-job-service-sample/README.md

 **Please see the [project wiki](https://github.com/veeva/vsdk-job-service-sample/wiki) for a detailed walkthrough**.

-The **vsdk-job-service-sample** project covers the use of the SDK job Service with SDK Triggers.
-The Trigger will accomplish the following:
+The **vsdk-job-service-sample** project covers the use of the SDK Job Service and creation of Custom Job Processors.

--   Validate that the product exists and show a translated error in French if it does not.
--   Validate that the order quantity is less than the quantity in stock and show a translated error in French if it does not.

 ## How to import